In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 The land they wanted was where Paul was digging out a pool for the nightclub.

-There have also been issues with contractors and various lawsuits and litigation that paused the remodel.
+There were issues with contractors and various lawsuits and litigation that paused the remodel.

 No comments: